-IOI continues to provide residential and community-based services that address the fullest range of needs and hopes of our clients.
+IOI continues to provide residential and community-based services that address a full range of needs and hopes.
 Our agency contracts directly with the state’s Department of Human Services and works in cooperation with each person’s family, staff, and interdisciplinary team.
 In the process our mission is carried out as we seek to:

 Honor the role of family members, friends, and natural supports

 In addition to habilitative services, we also provide elder care services in

 IOI serves individuals without any regard to race, religion, national origin, creed, age, sex, ethnic background, or personal challenge.
 Specifically, we serve children and adults who have a primary diagnosis related to intellectual and/or developmental disabilities along with any number of secondary psychiatric and medical diagnoses.
 Through the Medicaid funded Home and Community Based Services Waiver, we work alongside of our service recipients to create opportunities outside of any diagnosis and to find new successes for independent living.

 What programs does IOI offer?

 We strive to ensure that each person’s services are based on his or her specific needs and desires.
 IOI provides staff members that are well-trained and prepared for service through a combination of classroom instruction, online training, and client-specific in-services.
 Our staff works with each person’s team to provide supports that allow every individual to achieve and maintain their highest possible level of independence at home and in the community.